Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Operator

 Our next question comes from the line of Ari Rosa with Bank of America.
-Please proceed with your question.
+Please proceed with your questions.

 Ariel Luis Rosa - Bank of America Merrill Lynch

 Hey, good morning, guys.
 So just wanted to start on the balance sheet.
-Obviously, you're getting closer to your level that you've set in terms of target rate of two times debt to EBITDA but it seems like you're still able to access some very low cost debt.
+Obviously, you're getting closer to your level that you've set in terms of the target rate of two times debt to EBITDA but it seems like you're still able to access some very low cost debt.
 Has there been any internal discussion in terms of raising that cap and maybe increasing returns to shareholders?

 Lance M. Fritz - Union Pacific Corp.